Mississippi Court Records

 The legal grounds for annulment proceedings are described under Miss.
 Code Ann. §§ 93–7–1 and 93–7–3:

-• Incestuous marriages between two persons who are related within degrees prohibited by law, such as parents/kids and uncles/nieces
+- Incestuous marriages between two persons who are related within degrees prohibited by law, such as parents/children and uncles/nieces

-• Bigamous marriages: when one spouse was already married at the time a marital union was entered
+- Bigamous marriages: when one spouse was already married at the time a marital union was entered into

-• Marriages where consent was gotten by fraud or force
+- Marriages where consent was obtained by fraud or force

 Annulment petitions based on grounds 5, 6, and 7 must be brought within 6 months of the discovery of such grounds.
-Otherwise, it is not possible to file for annulment under those facts in the State.
+Otherwise, filing for annulment under those facts in the State may be impossible.
 In contrast, divorce suits do not have such statutory limits.

 In annulment suits where there are minor children, the judge can decide child custody, child support, and visitation rights.
 Alimony and marital debt/property division matters are typically decided in divorce proceedings.
 However, the court may order temporary support, a less permanent form of alimony.